Skip to main content

 Queue detail

 Click any queue to see its items, progress, and reviewer assignments.
 Queue detail view showing items table with status, type, assignment, filter tabs, and multi-reviewer badge The queue detail view lists every item with status (pending, completed, skipped), resource type (trace, span, or session), and assignee.
 Filter tabs across the top narrow by status, and a multi-reviewer badge shows how many independent reviews remain per item.
-Filter items using the tabs:
+Filter items using the tabs: Click the assign icon on any row to assign it to a team member.
+Use the three-dot menu to archive a queue when review is complete.

 Review workflow

 Click Start Review to begin.
 The review view splits into two panels.
-Left panel — trace content:
+Left panel (trace content):

 • For session items, a conversation timeline showing all turns

-Right panel — annotation:
+Right panel (annotation):

 • Annotator instructions (collapsible, from queue config)